Aarhus University Seal

-A non-refundable booking fee of 600 DKK will be charged if you accept a housing offer through AU Housing.
+A non-refundable booking fee of DKK 600 will be charged if you accept a housing offer through AU Housing.
+The fee is charged together with the first month’s rent.
+Submitting an application to AU Housing is therefore free of charge.

-AU Housing offers a limited number of furnished rooms for specific categories of international students, with a maximum stay of 12 months.
-The service is designed to make the transition easier for students arriving from abroad.
-However, you cannot choose a specific location, and you will receive only one housing offer.
+AU Housing offers a limited number of furnished rooms for specific categories of international students, with a maximum rental period of 12 months.
+The service is intended to support students arriving from abroad.
+You cannot choose a specific location, and you will receive a maximum of one housing offer.

-Student Housing Aarhus provides a larger selection of unfurnished rooms for both Danish and international students, including those from various educational institutions—not just Aarhus University.
-You can stay as long as you are an active student (verified twice a year).
-Unlike AU Housing, you can select specific dorms, but popular locations may have waiting times of 2–4 years.
-You can decline up to four offers without losing your spot on the waiting list.
-Interns (who haven’t taken exams at AU) and PhD students are not eligible.
+Student Housing Aarhus offers a larger selection of unfurnished rooms for both Danish and international students from several educational institutions in Aarhus.
+You can stay as long as you remain an active student, which is verified twice a year.
+You can select specific dorms, but popular locations may have waiting times of 2–4 years.
+You may decline up to four offers without losing your place on the waiting list.
+Interns (who don't take exams at Aarhus University) and PhD students are not eligible.

-Yes, you can apply to both at the same time.
-If you receive offers from both, you can decline the one you prefer less—at no cost.
-However, if you cancel after accepting an offer, you must follow the cancellation policy.
+Yes.
+You can apply to both housing services at the same time.
+If you receive offers from both, you can decline the one you do not wish to accept at no cost.
+If you cancel after accepting a housing offer, the relevant cancellation policy applies.
+Read more here.

-If staying in Aarhus for more than two semesters, it’s best to sign up for Student Housing Aarhus early.
-You could start with AU Housing while waiting to secure a spot in a more desirable dorm through Student Housing Aarhus after gaining 6–12 months of seniority.
+If you plan to stay in Aarhus for more than two semesters, it is recommended that you sign up for Student Housing Aarhus as early as possible.
+You may choose to start in AU Housing and later move to housing through Student Housing Aarhus after gaining seniority on the waiting list (typically 6–12 months).

 Most students are allocated rooms outside the campus area and the city center.
 If you must live in the city centre, you will have to look for a room at the private market.
 From most rooms allocated via AU Housing it is possible to reach campus within 30 minutes, either by bike or by bus.

-Yes, you need to pay your rent from the start of your housing period no matter the reason for your delay including problems with visa, illness or any other reasons.
+Yes, you need to pay your rent from the start of your housing contract.
 It is not possible to postpone a housing contract.

-No. The AU Housing Service can provide only one room for you.
-Only a limited number of rooms in each dorm are reserved for exchange students and vacant rooms can’t be given to exchange students.
-If you want to move, you can either look for a room at the private market or sign up at the waiting list at the International Centre.
+No, AU Housing can provide a maximum of one housing offer per applicant.
+A limited number of rooms in each dorm are reserved for AU Housing, and vacant rooms will be offered through Student Housing Aarhus.
+If you wish to move, you can either search for a room on the private market, sign up at Student Housing Aarhus or join the waiting list at the reception at the International Centre.

 In most dorms in Denmark you must move out some days or weeks before your contract ends.
 This period is called the maintenance period.
 You are obliged to pay your rent in the maintenance period.
 The janitor will during these days clean and maintain the room.
 In some dorms the maintenance period is 7 weekdays, in others it is two weeks.
 In a few dorms they don't have a maintenance period at the end of the lease and you can stay until the last weekday in the contract.
 In these dorms the maintenance period is in the beginning of the lease and you might therefore not be able to move in on the first days of the contract.